Leatherback sea turtle: Atlantic subpopulation

 The leatherback turtle population in the Atlantic Ocean ranges across the entire region.
 They range as far north as the North Sea and to the Cape of Good Hope in the south.
 Unlike other sea turtles, leatherback feeding areas are in colder waters, where an abundance of their jellyfish prey is found, which broadens their range.
 However, only a few beaches on both sides of the Atlantic provide nesting sites.
+This population seems to be female dominated.

 Off the Atlantic coast of Canada, leatherback turtles feed in the Gulf of Saint Lawrence near Quebec and as far north as Newfoundland and Labrador.
 The most significant Atlantic nesting sites are in Suriname, Guyana, French Guiana in South America, Antigua and Barbuda, and Trinidad and Tobago in the Caribbean, and Gabon in Central Africa.
 The beaches of Mayumba National Park in Mayumba, Gabon, host the largest nesting population on the African continent and possibly worldwide, with nearly 30,000 turtles visiting its beaches each year between October and April.
 Off the northeastern coast of the South American continent, a few select beaches between French Guiana and Suriname are primary nesting sites of several species of sea turtles, the majority being leatherbacks.
 A few hundred nest annually on the eastern coast of Florida.
 In Costa Rica, the beaches of Gandoca and Parismina provide nesting grounds.

+A rare sight even in the Mediterranean Sea, one spotted in the Bosphorus strait and one found beached on the Karasu, Sakarya, a coastal town of Black Sea in Turkey in 2024 and 2025 respectively.